emtee40/systemrescue-usbwriter/README.md

 It is packaged as AppImage so it can directly run on most Linux systems.

-### Status

-Currently only very basic copy is done, many checks and safeties are still missing.

-!!!
-Use with care and don't blame me if you accidently overwrite some important partition !!!

 ### Building

 - Arch Linux on x86_64 required to build the AppImage